ccauet/soak15-passwords/hc-configurations.md

 ./hc -a3 --hex-charset --increment hashes.txt '?a?a?a?a'
 ```

-### Mask attack (see above), recovered hashes are saved in file
+### Mask attack (see above), recovered hashes are saved in file, no .pot file will be created

 ```
-./hc -a3 --hex-charset --increment --outfile=recovered_hashes.txt --outfile-format=1 hashes.txt '?a?a?a?a'
+./hc -a3 --hex-charset --increment --potfile-disable --outfile=recovered_hashes.txt --outfile-format=1 hashes.txt '?a?a?a?a'
 ```